rehierl/node-tree-outliner/2-1-extensions/0-0-extensions.md

 **CLARIFICATION**
 An implementation will have to execute operations based on the roles that a node has.
-That is, because any node, even type-1 and type-2 sectioning nodes, can be tagged with a close modifier.
+That is because any node, even type-1 and type-2 sectioning nodes, can be tagged with a close modifier.

 Because of that, an implementation must have the means to detect all the roles